 A hybrid auditing approach combining remote and on-site audits was successfully implemented and most of the audits of the Annual Audit Plan 2022 were completed as planned.

 Conducting clinical studies responsibly

-Prior to enrolling subjects, every clinical trial must first be assessed and approved by a qualified independent ethics committee.
+Prior to enrolling participants, every clinical trial must first be assessed and approved by a qualified independent ethics committee.
 Furthermore, all regulatory authorizations required in the respective country must be obtained.
 In accordance with Good Clinical Practice guidelines (ICH-GCP), all study participants must give their explicit informed consent before enrolling in a clinical study.
 Participants are fully informed about all aspects of the clinical trial in a language that they understand.
-This includes the potential risks and benefits from participating in the study and the opportunity to enquire about details.
+This includes the potential risks and benefits from participating in the study and the opportunity to inquire about details.
 As far as possible, non-interventional (observational) studies are also assessed by an ethics committee.

 Conducting clinical trials in vulnerable populations

 The implementation of clinical studies in vulnerable populations, such as children or people with disabilities, requires special attention and care to comply with the highest ethical and scientific standards.
 The well-being of the individual is our highest priority.
 For this reason, we only conduct studies with participants from vulnerable population groups if scientifically justified and if there is no other way to achieve conclusive results.
 When performing such studies, especially when informing study participants and obtaining their consent, we take statutory regulations into account.